 Students who have been separated from the college through academic dismissal, suspension for disciplinary reasons, or for medical reasons do not have the rights and privileges accorded to full-time enrolled Luther students.
 Such students are expected to absent themselves from campus and to visit only with permission, given in advance, by the Student Life Office.
 Failure to abide by this expectation may adversely affect the decision to readmit a student.

 Students who wish to return to Luther must reapply for admission by contacting the Student Life Office.
 Reapplication requires a statement of intent to return and supporting evidence for readiness to rejoin the college.
 The Admissions Sub-committee will review the requests from students who were on probation at the time they withdrew, or who were academically dismissed from the college.
+Applications for readmission are reviewed twice a year, in January and June.
 Other students who wish to return to the college will be reviewed by the Student Life Office and the Dean's Office.